 If your horse is emotional and riled up when the veterinarian is present, he may not react well to sedatives.
 He may also develop a fear of the veterinarian or a fear of being touched where his injury is.
-And if your horse acts up in dramatic fashion, it can endanger your vet.
+And if your horse acts up in a dramatic fashion, it can endanger your vet.

 I prefer not to have my horses tranquilized unless absolutely necessary.
 For routine care or surface-level wound care, I rely on my horse’s training and willingness to focus on me.
 If my horse knows the rules and stays calm, the veterinarian can quickly get the job done.
 If I can do something ahead of time to train the horse to be cooperative, I want to do that instead of administering sedatives.

 If your horse can stand still on command, pick up and hold up his hooves, and tolerate touch in and around his eyes, ears and mouth, you can help your vet and remind your horse of his training when needed.

 Standing Still: Your horse should stand as still as a statue on command: posed with all four hooves on the ground and his nose straight in front of his chest.
 Once you give the command to stand still, your horse shouldn’t move a hoof unless asked to move.
 Also, your horse shouldn’t move to place his nose or mouth on the veterinarian.